Autism (Autism Spectrum Disorder)

 What is autism?

-Asperger’s syndrome (AS) is a condition very similar to high-functioning autism.
-Typically, people who have AS have a normal IQ and some may exhibit an exceptional skill or interest in a particular area.
-While verbal language development is considered normal, people who have AS can have trouble using this language correctly in social situations.
-They may also have difficulty communicating in nonverbal ways, such as making eye contact, understanding facial expressions and using body gestures.
-General social skills such as developing relationships and adjusting to new situations can also be affected.
-Even so, people who have AS can often learn how to deal with their difficulties through behavior and communication therapy.
+Asperger’s syndrome (AS) is the most common ASD.
+It is a form of “high-functioning” autism.
+Typically, people who have AS have a normal to high IQ.
+They may exhibit a special skill or area of interest.
+Their verbal language development is considered normal.
+However, people who have AS can have trouble using language correctly in social situations.
+They often have a hard time with nonverbal communication, such as making eye contact, reading facial expressions, and using body gestures.
+General social skills, such as developing relationships and adjusting to change, also can be affected.
+People who have AS can learn these skills through behavior and communication therapy.

 SYMPTOMS